material-components/material-components-ios/contributing/releasing.md

 ## Release-blocking clients

-Before you can merge the release branch into either develop or master you **must** get the release go-ahead from the following clients:
+Before you can merge the release branch into either develop or stable you **must** get the release go-ahead from the following clients:

 - Google: must verify that the release branch passes all internal tests.
 If you are a Googler, see